 Gravy

-- Unsalted butter- Forms the base of the roux, which thickens the gravy and adds richness.
+- 2 tbsp Unsalted Butter- Forms the base of the roux, which thickens the gravy.
+Using unsalted butter allows you to control the salt level.

-- Worcestershire sauce- Adds umami depth and a slight tang to enhance the overall taste of the gravy.
+- 1 tsp Worcestershire Sauce- Adds umami and a slightly tangy, complex depth that enhances the beefy flavor of the gravy.

 The Toppings